Joint Japan/World Bank Graduate Scholarship Program

 About the program

 DEADLINE (Window 1) : From January 16 to February 28, 2023

 DEADLINE (Window 2) : From March 27 to May 26, 2023.

 FUNDING : Fully funded (Travel + Tuition + Stipend…)

 HOST COUNTRY: Candidate’s choice (USA, France, Japan…)

-The following countries are eligible for the World Bank scholarships for the 2022-2023 academic year:
+The following countries are eligible for the Joint Japan/World Bank Graduate Scholarship Program for the 2023-2024 academic year: